isbg/isbg/README.md

  language.
 Python is installed by default on most Linux systems.
 You can can find out more about Python at [www.python.org](http://www.python.org/)

 Simply invoke it by whatever name you called the file.
+For a better experience, you can add a [bash alias](https://wiki.archlinux.org/index.php/Bash#Aliases) to your ~/.bashrc file.
+Here `alias isbg="/path/to/isbg.py"` should do the trick.

 ## Install in Debian<a name="Install-in-Debian"></a>